 Stargazing at the Jordan Road Trailhead

 Finish off day 2 in Sedona with stargazing at the Jordan Road Trailhead.
-Sedona is a designated International Dark Sky Community of which there are less than 30 of these communities worldwide.

 Be on the lookout for UFOs and aliens.
-Afterall, Sedona is one of the top eight places in the world for UFO sightings and the extraterrestrial.
+After all, Sedona is one of the top eight places in the world for UFO sightings and the extraterrestrial.

-Day 3 Sedona Itinerary
+Day 3

-Early Morning.
-Devil’s Bridge Sunrise Hike
+Devils Bridge Sunrise Hike

 Breakfast